jonathan-hamilton/meeting-summarizer/docs/sprint_3_stories.md

-🔄 **Privacy Indicators & User Notifications** - Built but not integrated into TranscriptDisplay 🔄 **Revert Functionality UI** - Session storage supports revert, but no UI buttons in speaker components 🔄 **Clear All Data Integration** - SessionStatus component exists but not used in main interface 🔄 **Session Timeout Warnings** - Backend supports it, no UI dialogs implemented 🔄 **Privacy Policy Modal** - Not implemented
+🔄 **Privacy Indicators & User Notifications** - Built but not integrated into TranscriptDisplay 🔄 **Revert Functionality UI** - Session storage supports revert, but no UI buttons in speaker components 🔄 **Session Status Integration** - SessionStatus component exists but not used in main interface 🔄 **Session Timeout Warnings** - Backend supports it, no UI dialogs implemented 🔄 **Privacy Policy Modal** - Not implemented